getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 # Recommended Approach

 After detecting a potential SDK crash via [checkpoints](#option-a1), the SDK switches to a [safe SDK mode](#option-b1), a bare minimum SDK with only essential features.
 When the SDK initialization fails in the safe mode, the SDK makes the initialization a [NoOp (no operation)](#option-b2), communicating this to a [failing SDK endpoint](#option-c1).
 To minimize the risk of staying incorrectly in the NoOp mode, the SDK implements a retry logic, which switches to the safe mode after being initialized x times in the NoOp mode.
 The same applies to the safe mode.
 The SDK switches back to a normal initialization after being initalized x times in the safe mode.
 While the retry mode will yield further crashes in the worst-case scenario, it ensures our users still receive some SDK crashes in the App Store Connect and the Google Play Console, which is essential for fixing the root cause.
 We accept this tradeoff over completely flying blind.

-TODO: Include start up crash detection.
-If we crash shortly after the SDK init, the startup-crash detection will make the next SDK init blocking until flushing out the crash report.
-So we're still crashing our users, but we're at least aware of it.

 ```mermaid
 ---